 - a.
-A Tier 3 Solar Energy System shall be permitted pursuant to the issuance of Site Plan Approval by the Planning Board in accordance with §235-71 of the Town Code, and the issuance of Special Exception Use Approval by the Planning Board and confirmed by the Town Board in accordance with §235 Article 8 of the Town Code. - b.
+A Tier 3 Solar Energy System shall be permitted pursuant to the issuance of Site Plan Approval by the Planning Board in accordance with §235-71 of the Town Code, and the issuance of Special Exception Use Approval by the Planning Board and confirmed by the Town Board in accordance with §235 Article V of the Town Code. - b.
 A Tier 3 Solar Energy System that produces 25 MW or greater shall obtain a permit at the state level through the siting process administered through the Office of Renewable Energy Siting. - c.
-In the R-2.5, R-2 or R-1 districts, the parcel supporting a Tier 3 Solar Energy System shall be a minimum of 50 acres in size. - d.
 A Tier 3 Solar Energy System shall not exceed 50% of the lot on which it is installed.
-Where a Tier 3 Solar Energy System is not the principal use of the site, the lot coverage may not exceed 30%. - e.
-No more than 40% of the footprint of a Tier 3 Solar Energy System shall occupy land that is in a natural forested condition. - f.
-In the R-2.5, R-2 or R-1 districts, a Tier 3 Solar Energy System shall not be located in any area between the front of an existing residence and the front property line, or in the case of a non-residential use or a vacant lot, a minimum of 100' back from the front property line. - g.
-A Tier 3 Solar Energy System shall not encroach into the 100' special Purchase buffer. - h.
-A Tier 3 Solar Energy System shall not be located in a side or rear yard setback. - i.
-All sides of a Tier 3 Solar Energy System shall be screened by a vegetated buffer.
+If a landowner owns more than one contiguous lot, as part of an application for a Tier 3 Solar Energy System, lot coverage shall increase to 80% of the lot area, as long as the total area of coverage does not exceed 50% of all contiguously owned lots.
+Where a Tier 3 Solar Energy System is not the principal use of the site, the lot coverage may not exceed 50%, which shall also include all principal and accessory uses on the lot. - d.
+A Tier 3 Solar Energy System shall not encroach into the 100-foot special Purchase buffer. - e.
+A Tier 3 Solar Energy System shall not be located in a front, side or rear yard setback. - All sides of a Tier 3 Solar Energy System shall be screened by a vegetated buffer.
 The height of the vegetated screening to the south shall be equal to the height of the solar panels, solar canopies and associate equipment, to allow for proper solar exposure, but also suitable to screen the facility from public view.
 Screening on the sides when solar exposure is unnecessary, shall be of a height deemed adequate in the judgement of the Planning Board to suitably screen the facility from surrounding properties.
-Screening can consist of landscaping, berms, architectural features or other screening methods. - j.
-A Tier 3 Solar Energy System shall not exceed 15 feet in height for a ground mounted solar array and 20 feet for a solar canopy above a parking lot. - k.
-A Full Environmental Assessment Form with Visual Addendum shall be submitted with every application for a Tier 3 Solar Energy System.
+Screening can consist of landscaping, berms, architectural features or other screening methods, and shall be a minimum of 25 feet wide.

-- I. A Carbon Sequestration Assessment shall be submitted with every application for a Tier 3 Solar Energy System. - m.
-A Visual Impact Assessment shall be submitted with every application for a Tier 3 Solar Energy System. - n.
-A Tier 3 Solar Energy System shall comply with the Stormwater Management an Erosion and Sediment Control requirements of Chapter 130 of the Town Code. - o.
-All on-site utility lines shall be placed underground. - p.
-The area beneath the solar panels shall be a pervious surface, and to the extent feasible, planted with native vegetation with an emphasis on pollinator species. - q.
-Maintenance driveways shall not utilize a new curb cut onto the adjacent public roadway and shall instead be accessed from an existing site driveway, where one exists. - r.
+- h.
+A Tier 3 Solar Energy System shall not exceed 15 feet in height for a ground-mounted solar array and 20 feet for a solar canopy above a parking lot. - g.
+A Full Environmental Assessment Form with Visual Addendum shall be submitted with every application for a Tier 3 Solar Energy System. - A Carbon Sequestration Assessment shall be submitted with every application for a Tier 3 Solar Energy System. - i.
+A Visual Impact Assessment shall be submitted with every application for a Tier 3 Solar Energy System. - j.
+Written acknowledgment by the utility company that the power grid has sufficient available capacity to sustain the proposed Tier 3 Solar Energy System shall be submitted with every application for a Tier 3 Solar Energy System. - k.
+A Tier 3 Solar Energy System shall comply with the Stormwater Management and Erosion and Sediment Control requirements of Chapter 130 of the Town Code. - l.
+All on-site utility lines shall be placed underground. - m.
+The area beneath the solar panels shall be a pervious surface, and to the extent feasible, planted with native vegetation with an emphasis on pollinator species. - Maintenance driveways shall not utilize a new curb cut onto the adjacent public roadway and shall instead be accessed from an existing site driveway, where one exists. - o.
 Maintenance driveways shall be designed to minimize site disturbances, tree removal and grading, and shall be constructed with a pervious surface.

-s.
+p.
 Signage: